History of hypertext: The invention of hypertext

-Later in 1968, van Dam's team incorporated ideas from NLS into a successor to HES: the File Retrieval and Editing System (FRESS), which was the first hypertext system to run on readily-available commercial hardware and OS.
-The user interface was simpler than NLS.
+Later in 1968, van Dam's team incorporated ideas from NLS into a successor to HES. the File Retrieval and Editing System (FRESS).
+This was the first hypertext system to run on readily-available commercial hardware.
+Its user interface was simpler than NLS; where NLS was designed for a cadre of expert students, FRESS was intended for a university audience.

 By 1976 FRESS received NEH funding and was used in a poetry class in which students could browse and annotate a hyperlinked set of poems and discussion by experts, faculty and other students, in what was arguably the first online scholarly community, which van Dam says "foreshadowed wikis, blogs and communal documents of all kinds".

 Influential work in the following decade included NoteCards at Xerox PARC and ZOG at Carnegie Mellon.
 ZOG started in 1972 as an artificial intelligence research project under the supervision of Allen Newell, and pioneered the "frame" or "card" model of hypertext.
 ZOG was deployed in 1982 on the U.S.S.
 Carl Vinson and later commercialized as Knowledge Management System.
-Two other influential hypertext projects from the early 1980s were Ben Shneiderman's The Interactive Encyclopedia System (TIES) at the University of Maryland (1983) and Intermedia at Brown University (1984).
+Other influential hypertext projects from the early 1980s were Ben Shneiderman's The Interactive Encyclopedia System (TIES) at the University of Maryland (1983) and Intermedia at Brown University (1984).

-Early hypertext applications
+Early commercial applications

-The first hypermedia application was the Aspen Movie Map in 1978.
-In 1980, Tim Berners-Lee created ENQUIRE, an early hypertext database system somewhat like a wiki.
-The early 1980s also saw a number of experimental hypertext and hypermedia programs, many of whose features and terminology were later integrated into the Web.
 Guide was the first significant hypertext system for personal computers.
-In 1983, a hypermedia authoring tool, Tutor-Tech, designed for the Apple II, was produced for educators.